 The goal of this project is to develop a template for water resources and watershed planning for rural Indigenous communities in the Intermountain West that emphasizes local community needs and concerns and Indigenous and place-based knowledges.
-It will also account for challenges related to access to data and resources and the complexities of unique community-tribal-local-state-federal government interactions.
+It will also account for challenges related to access to data and resources and the complexities of unique community-Indigenous-local-state-federal government interactions.

 Objectives: